 So it is important for us to pay attention to the foods that we consume together to make sure that our Digestion stays strong.
 There are many foods that, when eaten separately, stimulate agni and are digested easily.
 But some of those same foods, when eaten together, slow down agni and cause digestive distress.

 Here are a few basic rules for food combinations:

 – Fruit should never be combined with any dairy product, like milk or yogurt.

 – Melon combined with carbohydrates or starchy foods is also bad for digestion.

-– Fruit and cheese served together is bad idea.
+– Fruit and cheese served together is a bad idea.

 – Meat and dairy should never be eaten together